-In 2022/23 CSL had four Board committees:
+In 2023/24 CSL had four standing Board committees:

-- · Corporate Governance and Nomination Committee; - · Audit and Risk Management Committee; - Human Resources and Remuneration Committee; and - · Innovation and Development Committee.
+- Corporate Governance and Nomination Committee; - Audit and Risk Management Committee; - Human Resources and Remuneration Committee; and - Innovation and Development Committee.

 Each committee is governed by a formal charter setting out its composition, functions and responsibilities.

-Each committee's charter is approved by the Board and is available on CSL.com (We Are CSL > Our Leadership).
-Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2023 Annual Report, available on CSL.com (Investors).
-Details of the qualifications and experience of committee members can also be found in the 2023 Directors' Report.
+Details of the number of committee meetings held during the year and individual directors' attendance at these meetings can be found in the Directors' Report of the 2024 Annual Report, available on investors.csl.com.
+Details of the qualifications and experience of committee members can also be found in the 2024 Directors' Report.